-The Health and Energy U-234 and U-238 concentrations are in poor agreement.
-For many of the samples, Energy's reported concentrations are greater than those reported by Health, as can be seen in Figure 3.1.14 for U-234.
+The Health and Energy U-234 and U-238 concentrations are in fair agreement.
+Figure 3.1.13 shows the U-234 results.
+For many of the samples, Energy's reported concentrations are greater than those reported by Health.
 Historically, there is a systematic discrepancy between Health and Energy's isotopic uranium results, with Health typically reporting concentrations significantly greater than Energy.